mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

   }
 ```

 Combining error rates with the application-dependent priors and error costs yields expected risks.
-In the ROC space, the operating points that correspond to the same expected risk are plotted along the so-called isocost lines (iso=same and, here, cost=risk).
+In the ROC space, the operating points that correspond to the same expected risk are plotted along the so-called isocost lines (iso=same and here, cost means risk).
 So, the intersection between a ROC operating point and the isocost line tells us what risk is expected at that cut-off point.
 Doing this for every ROC operating point and “argmin-ing” returns the optimal threshold.

 The bottom graph below plots the ROC curve with the isocost line - red-dotted line with slope 0.2 - for the fraud application of Part 1, `AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`.
 The isocost intersects the ROC curve at the optimal operating point.
 Every other parallel line would also be an isocost but it would intersect at a sub-optimal point because either (1-Pmiss) would be lower and/or Pfa would be higher.
 That is, the optimal operating point is where the isocost line is tangent to the ROC.

 {% include demo15-bayesdecisions2.html %}

-### Connection with the Bayes decision procedure
+### Connection to the Bayes decision procedure

 We can draw a connection to the Bayes decision rule from the observation that "the optimal threshold is where the isocost line is tangent to the ROC".
-As a reminder, the rule states that we should should targets when defines the cost-weighted prior ratio,
+As a reminder, the rule states that we should should targets when the cost-weighted prior ratio,
 $$
 \delta = \frac{p(\omega_0) \times \text{Cfa}}{p(\omega_1) \times \text{Cmiss}}
-$$
+$$,
 is equals to the likelihood ratio.
 The key is that ROC operating points correspond to likelihood-ratios, and isocost lines have a gradient of $\delta$, so ROC optimization is equivalent to a Bayes decision.
 Let’s unpick this.

-#### Isocost lines have a gradient equal to $\delta$
+#### Isocost lines have a derivative equal to $\delta$

-Starting with equation 1.2 [TODO: link], we get the isocost defined as a linear relationship between (1-Pmiss) and Pfa with $\delta$ as the derivative
+Starting with [equation 1.2]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}#rule-1-2), we get the isocost defined as a linear relationship between (1-Pmiss) and Pfa with $\delta$ as the derivative

 $$
 \begin{equation}